What does mochimochi mean?

 What knitting skills do I need to use your patterns?

-For those who know the basics (casting on, knit stitch, basic increases and decreases), my starter mochi patterns are perfect.
+If you know the knitting basics (casting on, knit stitch, basic increases and decreases), my Starter Patterns are perfect.

 All patterns in my shop have their special techniques listed on the product page, so you can see if you know those techniques or are willing to learn them.

-If you’re still not sure but want to give something a try, check out the free patterns I have on my blog.
+If you’re not sure about your skill level but want to give something a try, check out the free patterns I have on my blog.

 I like your toy designs, but I don’t like double-pointed needles.
 Can I use a different technique?